Francisco Besosa: Early life and education

-Legal career
+Career

 After approving the Puerto Rico bar examination, he worked as an attorney in some of the leading law firms in San Juan, eventually becoming a partner.
 He was also an Assistant United States Attorney from 1983 to 1986.
 While in private practice and as an Assistant United States Attorney, he litigated and tried all types of cases in the civil and commercial areas of the law.
 Besosa was lead counsel or actively participated in various of the large complex litigation cases filed in the courts of Puerto Rico, including the E.I.
 DuPont de Nemours Benlate Fungicide Litigation and the Río Piedras Humberto Vidal Building Explosion Litigation.
 In 1994, he was a founding partner of the Adsuar, Muñiz, Goyco & Besosa, P.S.C., law firm and chaired its Litigation and Trial Practice Department and the Recruiting Committee.

 While Besosa was in private practice, this Court appointed him to the United States Magistrate Judge Merit Selection Panel in 1993, to the Court's Committee to Revise the Local Court Rules, and as an evaluator in the Court's Early Neutral Evaluation Program.
 Besosa was also appointed a member of the Puerto Rico Bar Examination Review Board by the Supreme Court of Puerto Rico.

 For more than 30 years, Besosa was the Chairman of the Puerto Rico-U.S. Virgin Islands Area of the Brown Alumni Schools Committee, recruiting and interviewing highly qualified students for Brown University.
 Under Besosa's chairmanship, the Puerto Rico-U.S. Virgin Islands Area was awarded a distinguished service award by the university.
 In 1998, Brown University awarded Besosa its Alumni Service Award.

 From 1987 to 1993 Besosa was a member of the Board of Regents of the Colegio Puertorriqueño de Niñas, serving as the Board's vice president from 1991 to 1993.
 He also served as the Assistant Cubmaster and later Chairman of the Pack Committee of Cub Scout Pack 31 from 1991 to 1994.
 From 1998 to 1999 he was a member of the Board of Directors of the Puerto Rico Tennis Association.

 Besosa was a member of the Puerto Rico Bar Association until 2009, and is a member of the District of Columbia Bar Association, the American Bar Association, the Hispanic National Bar Association, and the Federal Bar Association, of which he served as a Director of the Puerto Rico Chapter.

-He is admitted to practice by the Supreme Court of the Commonwealth of Puerto Rico, the United States District Court for the District of Puerto Rico, the United States Court of Appeals for the First Circuit, the Supreme Court of the United States, the United States Court of Appeals for the Federal Circuit, the United States Court of Appeals for the Armed Forces, the United States Court of International Trade, the United States Court of Federal Claims, the United States Tax Court, and the District of Columbia Court of Appeals.